nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: QuickCache responds with an error message indicating that the flashcard already exists (added in Test Case 1).
 Flashcard is not added.

    1. Test Case 4: `add q/Test OEQ 1 ans/Test ans 1 t/Invalid Tag`<br>
       Expected: QuickCache responds with an error message indicating that tag field is invalid.
-Flashcard is not added.
+Flashcard is not added.<br>
       :information_source: Note that flashcards containing similar questions and answers but different tags are treated as different flashcards.

    1. Test Case 5: `add q/Test OEQ 1 ans/Test ans 1 d/Invalid Difficulty`<br>
       Expected: QuickCache responds with an error message indicating that difficulty field is invalid.
-Flashcard is not added.
+Flashcard is not added.<br>
       :information_source: Note that flashcards containing similar questions and answers but different difficulty are treated as different flashcards.

    1. Some incorrect `add` commands with missing fields to try: `add`, `add q/ ans/Test ans 1`, `add q/Test OEQ 1 ans/`, `add q/Test OEQ 1 ans/Test ans 1 t/`<br>